Soukaina-DOUKKANI/Transport-management-system-VRP-TSP-Optimization/README.md

 # Transport-management-system-VRP-TSP-Optimization
 Transport management system helps in solving transport management issues including traceability, cost efficiency , time saving and routes optimization.
 The software is based on algorithms and metaheuristic that ensure optimal solutions and minimal costs.
-The project consists of to parts: development of algorithms using python and creating a web interface using Flask, Html, CSS, Bootstrap and Javascript.
+The project consists of two parts: development of algorithms using python and creating a web interface using Flask, Html, CSS, Bootstrap and Javascript.

 *Vns.py: refers to the metaheurstic variable neighborhood search developped with Python oriented object in which we use :